grackle-project/grackle/doc/source/Integration.rst

   my_units.velocity_units = my_units.length_units / my_units.time_units;
   my_units.a_units = 1.0;            // units for the expansion factor

-If *comoving_coordinates* is set to 1, it is assumed that the fields being passed to the solver are in the comoving frame.
+If :c:data:`comoving_coordinates` is set to 1, it is assumed that the fields being passed to the solver are in the comoving frame.
 Hence, the units must convert from code units in the **comoving** frame to CGS in the **proper** frame.

-.. note:: With *comoving_coordinate* set to 1, velocity units need to be defined in the following way.
+.. note:: With :c:data:`comoving_coordinate` set to 1, velocity units need to be defined in the following way.

 .. code-block:: c++